ALL INSIGHTS

 Customer Insight Becomes Even More Critical

-Longer hold periods amplify the importance of customer understanding.
+Longer holding periods amplify the importance of customer understanding.

 If the investment thesis relies on multi-year operational improvements, sponsors must understand: